Kaushikichoubeyfin/Applied-Finance-and-Valuation-Models/README.md

 Corporate Finance and Investment Valuation Models: including IRR, NPV, the Pension Problem and Leasing Analysis.

 This repository contains **applied corporate finance and valuation models** implemented in Microsoft Excel.
-The work is inspired by Simon Benninga and Talmofkadi’s *Financial Modeling* and provides hands-on Excel implementations of fundamental finance concepts.
+The work is inspired by Simon Benninga and Tal Mofkadi’s *Financial Modeling* and provides hands-on Excel implementations of fundamental finance concepts.

 ```
 Applied-Finance-and-Valuation-Models/